Notify me

 . . . this unique and beautiful watch has an engraved dial inspired by Art Nouveau.

-While reactions to the past has always been a fundamental part of the evolution of aesthetics, it is now more obvious such as with “anti-aesthetics.”
-For example Ochs Und Junior create watches with surfaces that celebrate the marks made by the machining process, and Holthinrichs watches are proud of their 3D printed textures (below).
-Other writers (such as in the Hodinkee article here) have mentioned that this relates to the brutalist art movement.
-It also relates to the evolution from fine jewellery with its simple geometric shapes and polished surfaces, to art jewellery, which often uses complex, organic, fractal forms and rough surfaces.
+And Holthinrichs watches are proud of their unpolished 3D printed textures (below) as some of our own watches do (see later sections of this article).
+Other writers (such as in the Hodinkee article here) have mentioned that this can be seen as relating to the brutalist art movement.
+In my view it can also be seen as relating to the evolution from fine jewellery with its simple geometric shapes and polished surfaces, to art jewellery, which often uses complex, organic, fractal forms and rough surfaces, as well as being about authenticity and things being what they are, instead of always being decorated and disguised.

 (photo used with permission)